wrichter/frankenshift/README.md

 ```

 ### Enable MicroShift
-Now you can enable (but not yet start) MicroShift.
+Enable (but not yet start) MicroShift.
 This will also cause the greenboot health checks to run at system startup.
 In case the microshift service fails, disable MicroShift before rebooting - otherwise the greenboot health checks will identify a problem on the next reboot, and will roll back to the previously known good configuration.

 ```console
 # systemctl enable microshift.service
 ```

-### Add systemd-resolved-fix
+### Add and enable systemd-resolved-fix

-On start, MicroShift copies the resolv.conf DNS configuration into the CoreDNS configmap.
+On start, MicroShift copies the resolv.conf DNS configuration file location into the CoreDNS configmap.
 On a system like Fedora IoT 38 this causes the wrong resolv.conf location to be present
 in the CoreDNS config map, causing the pod to crashloop.
 To work around this, we will create
 systemd unit that patches the configmap after microshift has started.